rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 **3) Compass Calibration.**

-Remember to connect the GPS pointing direction should be same to as Flight Controller Pointing Direction as both will be oriented in same direction.
+Remember to connect the GPS pointing direction should be the same to as Flight Controller Pointing Direction as both will be oriented in the same direction.

-\*) Go to "Mandatory-hardware " tab and select Compass calibration
+\*) Go to the "Mandatory-hardware " tab and select Compass calibration

 \*) Please check your external GPS is displayed there.